Hanford, California: Economy

 Hanford is a major trading center serving the surrounding agricultural area.
 According to the California Employment Development Department, as of September 2012, most residents of the Hanford-Corcoran Metropolitan Statistical Area were employed in services (31,000 employees), government (14,400 employees) and farming (6,400 employees) as well as in some manufacturing enterprises (5,700 employees).

 The heavy industry sector has declined significantly over the past 30 years.
 An oil refinery formerly operated in the city under several different owners (Caminol Oil Co. from 1932 to 1967, Beacon Oil Co. from 1967 to 1982 and Ultramar Oil Co. from 1982 to 1987) until it permanently closed in 1987.
 A tire manufacturing plant was built in 1962 by the Armstrong Rubber Co., which operated it until that company was purchased by the Italian manufacturer Pirelli, which eventually closed the factory in 2001.
 In August 2017, Faraday Future announced that it had signed a lease for the former Pirelli plant where it plans to manufacture electric vehicles.
 The company said that it could employ up to 1,300 people over time and build up to 10,000 cars a year.

 Major employers within the city of Hanford in 2006 included the Kings County government with 1,041 employees, the Adventist Health with 857, the Hanford Elementary School District with 520, the Del Monte Foods tomato cannery with 435 year-round and 1,500 seasonal employees and Marquez Brothers International, Inc., makers of Hispanic cheese and other dairy products.
 Many Hanford residents work for other nearby employers such as NAS Lemoore, the U.S. Navy's largest Master Jet Base located 15.5 mi WSW of Hanford and for the California Department of Corrections and Rehabilitation which operates three state prisons in Kings County.
+Additionally, the National Weather Service's San Joaquin Valley office is located in Hanford.

 The city was impacted by the Great Recession (2007–09) and employment was also affected by the California drought (2012–13).
 The unemployment rate in January 2016 was 10.3%.
 However, the rate had dropped to 7.9% in February 2020 at the eve of the COVID-19 pandemic.
 The unemployment rate had risen to 16.0% in April of that year.
 According to the United States Census Bureau, median household income in Hanford was $54,767 and 18.3% of the population was living below the poverty line in 2008–2012.